dkian214/Copilot-Dev-Practices-GHU23/EXERCISE.md

 ![Screenshot 2023-10-25 at 2 10 11 am](./images/EXERCISE-img-24.png)

-The command `/explain` is passed to Copilot Chat for an answer.
+The command `/explain` is passed to Copilot Chat in IDE for an answer.
 Very handy isn't it?

 ![Screenshot 2023-10-25 at 2 10 44 am](./images/EXERCISE-img-25.png)